mgorshkov/np/README.md

 Implements two flavours of N-dimensional array in a minimalistic way.

 ## Static array
 std::array-based implementation, in which the element type and all the dimensions are fixed and determined at compile time.
 This implies stack array storage.

 ## Dynamic array
 std::vector-based implementation in which only the element type is known at compile time.
 This implies heap array storage.

+# Requirements
+Any C++17-compatible compiler:
+* gcc 8 or higher
+* clang 6 or higher
+* Visual Studio 2017 or higher

 # Repo
 ```